-Is Social Media Really Right For Your Business?
+Is Social Media Really Right for Your Business?

-Self-proclaimed social media experts often tell companies developing a social media strategy that they need to be out there everywhere.
+Self-proclaimed social media experts often tell companies developing a marketing strategy that they need to be out there everywhere.
 Where is “out there” and why do you really need to be there?
 Will it bring you paying customers or just a bunch of likes and follows that don’t mean much to a business’ bottom line?

 Start with why and where.